tomclose/new_notes/_sessions/ruby2/1_functions.md

 Quite often when writing code you find that you have some operation that you have to do over and over again.
 As an example consider a simple interactive command line program:

 {% highlight console %}
-Enter your name: homer
+Enter your name: margE
-Enter your guest's name: margE
+Enter your guest's name: homer
-Welcome Homer and Marge!
+Welcome Marge and Homer!
 {% endhighlight %}

 One way of doing this would be to write the following code:

 {% highlight ruby %}
 print "Enter your name: "
+# Wait for user input:
+main_name = gets
+# Remove the 'newline' caused by pressing enter:
+main_name = main_name.chomp
+# Capitalize the string:
-name = gets.chomp
+main_name = main_name.capitalize

-print "Enter your guest's name: " guest = gets.chomp
+print "Enter your guest's name: "
+# Wait for user input:
+guest_name = gets
+# Remove the 'newline' caused by pressing enter:
+guest_name = guest_name.chomp
+# Capitalize the string:
+guest_name = guest.capitalize

-puts "Welcome #{name.downcase.capitalize} and #{guest.downcase.capitalize}!"
+puts "Welcome #{main_name} and #{guest_name}!"
 {% endhighlight %}

-You'll notice that we call `.downcase.capitalize` on each input to prepare it for displaying - we do the exact same action in two different places.
-As it is, this is almost ok, as what we're doing is very simple.
-If this action got much more complicated (for example if we wanted to cope with names like 'Mary-Jane') it would be good to separate it out into a different bit of code.
-Like most languages, Ruby allows you to do this by writing a *function*.
+You'll notice that we're basically doing the same stuff to `main_name` and `guest_name`.
+It would be nice to not have to duplicate this logic in our code.
+This will be especially important when our code examples become longer and more complicated.

+Like most languages, Ruby allows you to reuse bits of code by writing a *function*.
+For the case above we're going to write a function called `get_name`, which will (a) wait until the user inputs a string and (b) prepare that string using `chomp` and `capitalize`.

 ### Writing a function

 Writing a function in ruby goes something like this:

 {% highlight ruby %}
-def prepare_name(name)
+def get_name
+    # Wait for user input:
+    name = gets
+    # Remove the 'newline' caused by pressing enter:
+    name = name.chomp
+    # Capitalize the string:
+    name = name.capitalize
-	return name.downcase.capitalize
+    return name
 end
 {% endhighlight %}

 The `def` and `end` keywords are used to tell the interpreter where the function starts and finishes.
-Here `prepare_name` is the name of the function and `name` is a *parameter*, which represents the value that we'll pass in to the function.
+Here `get_name` is the name of the function.
 The `return` value tells the function what to give back when it is called.

-Notice that, unlike in some other languages, in ruby you don't have to tell the function what type of object to expect the parameter to be.
-All that matters is that the object you pass in has the methods you want to call on it.
-This idea is called **duck-typing** - it doesn't matter what an object is, all that matters is how it behaves: *"When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck."[(James Whitcomb Riley)](http://books.google.co.uk/books?id=j7zds6xx7S0C&pg=PA68&dq=%22james+Riley%22+OR+%22James+Whitcomb+Riley%22+bird++duck&num=100&redir_esc=y#v=onepage&q=%22james%20Riley%22%20OR%20%22James%20Whitcomb%20Riley%22%20bird%20%20duck&f=false)*.

 The above code can then be re-written:
 {% highlight ruby %}
-# define prepare_name
+# Define get_name
-def prepare_name(name)
+def get_name
+    # Wait for user input:
+    name = gets
+    # Remove the 'newline' caused by pressing enter:
+    name = name.chomp
+    # Capitalize the string:
+    name = name.capitalize
-	return name.downcase.capitalize
+    return name
 end

 print "Enter your name: "
-name = gets.chomp
+main_name = get_name

-print "Enter your guest's name: " guest = gets.chomp
+print "Enter your guest's name: " guest_name = get_name

-puts "Welcome #{prepare_name(name)} and #{prepare_name(guest)}!"
+puts "Welcome #{main_name} and #{guest_name}!"
 {% endhighlight %}

-Note that to call the function we pass it a value inside `()`: e.g. `prepare_name('tom')`.

 {% exercise %}
-Copy and paste the `prepare_name` function definition into irb.
-Try calling it on some strings.
-{% endexercise %}

-### Functions with irb

-You'll often want to try out the functions you are working on in irb.
-There are two ways of doing this:
-1. copy and paste the function into irb
-2. load in the file that the function is written in

-Option 2 is the better option when your functions become bigger and more complicated.
-To do this do
-{% highlight irb %}
-> load 'my_file.rb'
-{% endhighlight %}

-Irb will look for the file **in the folder that you started irb in** (and then on your path).

-{% exercise %}
 1. Grab the code for this session:

 		git clone https://github.com/TomClose/ruby2.git

-2. Open `double.rb` in Sublime Text
+2. Open the file `function_example.rb`.
-3. Run `test_double.rb` in the console:

-		ruby test_double.rb

-4. Complete the code in `double.rb` so that the test passes.
+3. Write the `get_name` function and modify the code to use it.
+4. Copy and paste the function into `irb` and try it on a few strings.
 {% endexercise %}

+### A note on scope

+In the `get_name` function, we defined a variable called `name`.
+Because it was defined inside the function the variable won't exist outside the function:

-{% exercise %}
+{% highlight ruby %}
-1. Open `encode.rb` in Sublime Text
-2. Run `test_encode.rb` in the console
-3. Change the encode to use the bitwise_xor operation (`^`) for encoding
-4. Write the decode function so that the tests pass
-5. In the code you've been given, the `encode` function does a bitwise xor with the number 6.
-Get your partner to write an encode that uses a different (unknown) number and paste it into your irb.
-How can you find out which number they use?
-Can you write the `decode` function so that it will work no matter which function they give you?
+def get_name
+    # Wait for user input:
+    name = gets
+    # Remove the 'newline' caused by pressing enter:
+    name = name.chomp
+    # Capitalize the string:
+    name = name.capitalize
+    return name
+end

+# the variable 'name' only exists inside the function get_name

+name #=> NameError: undefined local variable or method `name' for main:Object
-{% endexercise %}
+{% endhighlight %}

+We say that the *scope* of the variable `name` is the function `get_name`.
+Outside that function the variable is *out of scope* and can't be called.

+So **variables defined inside functions can't be seen outside**.